GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 ### Inline frame loading

-Iframes that are intentionally hidden from view are usually used for analytics or communication purposes and will not be lazy loaded in most cases.
+Iframes that are intentionally hidden from view are usually used for analytics or communication purposes and are not lazy-loaded in most cases.
 The following criteria is used to identify if a frame is not hidden in Chrome:

 - Must have a larger width and height than 4px
 - `display: none` and `visibility: hidden` cannot be used
 - Not off-screen using negative X or Y positioning

-If an inline frame meets all of these conditions, those that are offscreen will only load when they reach a certain distance from the viewport.
-A similar placeholder will also show for lazily loaded iframes that are still being fetched.
+If an inline frame meets all of these conditions, those that are offscreen only load when they reach a certain distance from the viewport.
+A similar placeholder also shows for lazily-loaded iframes that are still being fetched.

 ### Load-in distance threshold

-All images and iframes that are above the fold, or immediately viewable without scrolling, will load normally.
-Those that are outside, and not near, the device viewport will not load right after the page has finished loading.
-They will only be fetched when the user scrolls near them (or when the image or iframe reaches a certain distance from the viewport).
+All images and iframes that are above the fold, or immediately viewable without scrolling, load normally.
+Those that are outside, and not near, the device viewport do not load right after the page has finished loading.
+They are only fetched when the user scrolls near them (or when the image or iframe reaches a certain distance from the viewport).

 The distance threshold is not fixed and varies depending on a number of different factors: